murali013/Rabo/FE/Rabo/README.md

-# Prerequisite
-1. NodeJS
-2. NPM

 # Steps to run the application

-# Before running the FE, start the BE server:
-1. Go to Command Promt & change to the BE base directory (e.g) C:/BE/StatementProcessServer
-2. node server.js (It will listen at 5000 port)

-# Run the FE:
-1. Go to Command Prompt & move to FE base directory (e.g) C:/BE/CustomerStatement
+1. Go to Command Prompt & move to the base directory (e.g) C:\Rabo\FE\Rabo
 2. npm install (It will install all dependencies)
 3. ng serve (or) npm run start
+4. Go to browser & open http://localhost:4200

 # Steps to run unit testing
-1. Go to base directory (e.g) C:/BE/CustomerStatement
+1. Go to base directory (e.g) C:\Rabo\FE\Rabo
 2. ng test (or) npm run test

-# Note: Attached the application & unit testing screen shot for your reference.
+# Note: Attached the application & unit testing screen shots for your reference.

 # Rabo